Try

 Amanda Lee

-Search functionality can play an important role in any digital user experience, regardless of the type of website you’re running.
-For an enterprise website, it can help sort through thousands of product pages, blog articles or training guides.
-And it can personalize the overall experience.
-For an eCommerce store, it can help customers find the exact product they’re looking for in milliseconds rather than browsing an entire catalog.
-For a CMS, it’s also important for the content authoring experience.
+Search functionality can help visitors sort through thousands of product pages, blog articles, or training guides.
+It can also help customers find the exact product they’re looking for in milliseconds rather than browsing an entire catalog.
+For CMS users, it’s also critical to the content authoring experience and not just for building search-powered experiences to site visitors.

-Given how valuable search capabilities are to a CMS, selecting the right option is essential.
-Two of the most popular options are Algolia and Elasticsearch, each with pros and cons.
 So which one is the right choice for your CMS?
-Let’s assess the options and see how they work with a composable and headless CMS such as CrafterCMS.
+Let’s assess the options and see how they work with a composable and headless content management system like CrafterCMS.

 What Is Algolia?

-Algolia offers a cutting-edge API platform that provides search and discovery for businesses, leveraging AI to optimize relevance tuning.
-The solution ensures fast access to the right content or product on your website or app, providing a seamless and intuitive user experience.
+Algolia is an AI-powered search and discovery solution.
+It ensures fast access to the right content or product on your website or app, providing a seamless and intuitive user experience.

-Algolia is typically easy to integrate with other API-first tools and offers a ready-to-use solution out of the box.
-Many eCommerce stores, particularly, can leverage Algolia without worrying about using their own infrastructure.
+Algolia is typically easy to integrate with other API-first tools and offers a ready-to-use solution.
+Many eCommerce stores leverage Algolia without worrying about using their own infrastructure.

 Advantages of Algolia